Erfre/redditScraper/readme.md

 # Subreddit post saver

-A small project which saves title, user and link of subreddit posts(all/top).
+A subreddit scraper which saves pictures and a small description for each image on the subreddit.
+These pictures and descriptions are saved into a database.

 ## Installation